nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 API: [Command.java](https://github.com/AY2021S1-CS2113T-T12-4/tp/blob/master/src/main/java/seedu/duke/command/Command.java)
 1. `Parser` class to parse the user command
 1. This results in a `Command` object executed by the `Parser`
-1. The command execution can affect the `Model`
+1. The command execution can affect the `UserData`

 It listens for commands made in the Duke Class and sends the input to the parser class.
 It is also responsible for printing messages from commands and exception messages.